-Understanding what is the difference between an estate plan and a trust? is essential.
+Understanding the difference between an estate plan and a trust is essential.
 Both estate plans and trusts can be a valuable tool for those seeking to provide for their families and protect their assets in the future.
 An experienced estate planning attorney in the East End of Long Island can help you prepare well for your future and your family’s future by developing both estate plans and trusts based on your unique circumstances and desires.

 What Is An Estate Plan?